Tourism in Rwanda: Wildlife tourism

 Tour groups are led by guides who specialize in teaching others about the landscape and wildlife of Rwanda.
 Expeditions visit volcanoes, waterfalls, and rainforests that are home to many African animals.

-Rwanda is home to a huge, diverse population of animals, including mountain gorillas, and the world's largest natural park for hippos, of which 20,000 are believed to live there.
+Rwanda is home to a huge, diverse population of animals, including mountain gorillas, and the world's largest natural park for hippos, where 20,000 are believed to live.

 Plastic bags are banned in Rwanda, and tourists are instructed not to bring them to the country.